-The G2G are an amazing and diverse group of Masters and PhD students who can meet you on any campus, year-round.
+The G2G team includes Masters and PhD students from many different disciplines and backgrounds who can meet you on any campus (or on Skype!), year-round.

 Amika: I am a student at the Institute of Health Policy Management and Evaluation studying Health Informatics and hold a master’s degree in Addictions and Mental Health.
 I am passionate about how we can reduce gaps in the mental health care system using e-health technologies.
 I love to get outdoors, reading and having conversations with other students in different fields.

 Hifza: I am a Master of Science student in the department of Cell and Systems Biology and located at the University of Toronto Scarborough Campus.
 My research focuses on understanding the molecular mechanisms of B cell signaling.
 I really enjoy being a part of different clubs such as the Harry Potter Alliance and the Multi-Organ Transplant Society on campus, as well as spending time with family and friends.